hl-valdemar/honeylang/language_documentation.md

 # the type of the context is f64 due to PI, so ANSWER's type resolves to f64
 SHOULD_WORK :: ANSWER * PI

-# floats can be declared without decimals (either explicitly or inferred from the context)
+# also, floats can be declared without decimals (either explicitly or inferred from the context)
 X: f32 :: 10
 ```